Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 The calls shouldn’t simply be randomly inserted into your calendar.
 Establish the best time to reach out to each of those prospects based on what you know about their activities and common practices in your industry.
 If it’s common for board meetings to be held on Monday afternoons, don’t expect to reach many senior-level decision-makers at that time.

-This is a fantastic way to build in discipline to your day and cut out wasted time by making it crystal clear what you should be doing at any given moment.
+This kind of call center management is a fantastic way to build in discipline to your day and cut out wasted time by making it crystal clear what you should be doing at any given moment.
 If you fall behind schedule, it should be easy to see where you veered off track, making it easier to course-correct going forward.

 4. Preparation is key